ASAP (TV program): ASAPs first decade (1995–2003)

-On February 7, 1999, the show celebrated its 4th anniversary via a simultaneous broadcast from the Cuneta Astrodome in Pasay and the University of St. La Salle Coliseum in Bacolod City to usher the second season of the MBA.
-Magandang Tanghali Bayan main hosts Randy Santiago, John Estrada and Willie Revillame helped out in hosting ASAP from Bacolod while the main hosts were in Cuneta Astrodome.
-In the same year, the show celebrated the finales of its top-rating soaps Mula sa Puso and Esperanza through a grand production number.
+On February 7, 1999, the show celebrated its 4th anniversary, via a simultaneous broadcast from the Cuneta Astrodome, in Pasay, and the University of St. La Salle Coliseum, in Bacolod City, to usher the second season of the MBA.
+Magandang Tanghali Bayan main hosts Randy Santiago, John Estrada, and Willie Revillame helped in hosting ASAP from Bacolod while the main hosts were in Cuneta Astrodome.
+In the same year, the show celebrated the finales of top-rating soaps Mula sa Puso and Esperanza with a grand production number.

-In 2001, the producers added the tagline "The Only One" to the show's title to emphasize itself as unique amidst the rise of shows duplicating its concept.
-On March 11 of the same year, the show created new sensations out of "The Hunks", a new group composed of long-time Kapamilya heartthrobs Piolo Pascual, Diether Ocampo, Jericho Rosales, Carlos Agassi and Bernard Palanca.
+In 2001, the producers added the tagline "The Only One" to the show's title to emphasize its uniqueness amidst the rise of shows duplicating its concept.
+On March 11 of the same year, the show created new sensations out of "The Hunks", a new group composed of long-time Kapamilya heartthrobs Piolo Pascual, Diether Ocampo, Jericho Rosales, Carlos Agassi, and Bernard Palanca.
 Their phenomenal success as a group made noise around Philippine entertainment circles as they stormed their way through various appearances within ABS-CBN shows and concerts abroad.
 ASAPs rival show SOP even got wind of the group's popularity by creating a parody group, "Da HungHunks".

+In April of the same year, Martin Nievera officially returned to ASAP as a main host after three years of hiatus due to his marital issues with Fernandez.

-In 2002, the show lost former co-host and occasional guest Rico Yan to pancreatitis, while Jolina Magdangal left ASAP and transferred to GMA Network to join SOP, along with Marvin Agustin who would later transfer in 2006.
-It also became the go-to show for the premieres of ABS-CBN Summer and Christmas station IDs by that period until 2015, when TV Patrol and It's Showtime changed venue (although it later became the venue for the premiere of the ABS-CBN's 2018 Christmas ID and 2021 Summer ID).
-The show also introduced daring segments such as Rated R (headed by Rica Peralejo) and Clash Dance (Regine Tolentino and Angela Velez).
+In 2002, the show lost former co-host and occasional guest Rico Yan to pancreatitis, while Jolina Magdangal left ASAP and transferred to GMA Network to join SOP, along with Marvin Agustin who would transfer in 2006.
+It also became the go-to show for the premieres of ABS-CBN Summer and Christmas station IDs by that period, until 2015, when TV Patrol and It's Showtime changed venues (although it later became the venue for the premiere of ABS-CBN's 2018 Christmas ID and 2021 Summer ID).
+The show also introduced daring segments such as "Rated R" (headed by Rica Peralejo) and "Clash Dance" (Regine Tolentino and Angela Velez).

-In May 2002, Martin Nievera officially returned to ASAP after four years of hiatus a main host due to his marital issues with Fernandez, and served as a permanent replacement to Richard Gomez when the latter formally ended his contract with ABS-CBN and moved to rival network GMA.
+In April of the same year, Richard Gomez left the show when his contract with ABS-CBN expired and moved to rival network GMA.

 In February 2003, ASAP celebrated its 8th anniversary with another special show at the Araneta Coliseum.
 The anniversary show was remembered for the launch of the year-long celebration of ABS-CBN's 50th year of Philippine television.
-It was also by that time when a major controversy happened when Angela Velez suddenly had a wardrobe malfunction while dancing on stage.
+At that time, there was a major controversy when Angela Velez suddenly had a wardrobe malfunction while dancing on stage.

-On that same period until June 2003, the show simulcasted on ABS-CBN's sister station Studio 23 (now under the ownership of Aliw Broadcasting Corporation as Aliw Channel 23).
+On that same period until June 2003, the show was simulcast on ABS-CBN's sister station Studio 23 (now under the ownership of Aliw Broadcasting Corporation as RPTV's half-sister station Aliw Channel 23).